Best Scalping Trading Strategy: The Simple Scalping Strategy

 Whether you are scalping EUR: USD, other currency pairs, or other assets outside of forex, it’s important to pay attention to the details.
 Scalping typically occurs in 5-20 minute increments.
 However, if you were trying to implement a one-minute scalping strategy, volume indicators, M5/M15 time charts, and price action trends should be the first things you look at.

 The key to scalping while using short time frames is to identify price changes before the rest of the market has had the chance to act.
 You should also be willing to accept very low profit margins—gaining less than 1% on a given action will still usually be in your best interest.
 Because of this, many scalpers may implement tight stop-loss and stop-limit orders over time.
+Also, learn more about the best hedging strategies here.

 Now, let's get to it!